tonyskidmore/titanic-ml-model/README.md

 After fixing that issue and resubmitting I was very pleased to see a score of **0.77511**, putting me in a position of **9907** out of **16324** contenders on the [leaderboard](https://www.kaggle.com/competitions/titanic/leaderboard?search=skidmore) (at time of writing).
+I know this isn't a great result, but it is a start and produced what I set out to achieve.

 ![titanic-leaderboard](images/kaggle_leaderboard.png)